 With inventory tracking and packing options, customers can have access to notifications of shipments and the nature in which the materials will arrive.

-Additionally, having a system like this can pick and pack items more efficiently as managers can select either zone, batch or wave picking in a manner that reduces problems created by traffic and the possibility of holdups.
+Additionally, having a system like this can pick and pack items more efficiently as managers can select either zone, batch, or wave picking in a manner that reduces problems created by traffic and the possibility of holdups.
 Warehouse Processes

-Warehouse management processes
+Warehouse management process

 Inventory tracking

-Inventory tracking refers to tracking stock levels to give insight as to exactly what items you have in your warehouse, as well as the location they are stored or whether they’re in transit or enroute.
+Inventory tracking refers to tracking stock levels to give insight as to exactly what items you have in your warehouse, as well as the location they are stored or whether they’re in transit or en route.

 You can also see when to order more inventory to accommodate demand.